No.2 seed Carlos Alcaraz zips past Jiri Lehecka into US Open semis

 Alcaraz dominated Czech player Jiri Lehecka in the quarters, with the Spaniard yet to lose a set at this year’s event.

-Second seed Carlos Alcaraz has yet to drop a set at Flushing Meadows and cruised into the US Open semifinals, demolishing Czech Jiri Lehecka 6-4 6-2 6-4 on Arthur Ashe Stadium.
+Second seed Carlos Alcaraz has yet to drop a set at Flushing Meadows, and cruised into the US Open semifinals, demolishing Czech Jiri Lehecka 6-4, 6-2, 6-4 on Arthur Ashe Stadium.

 Alcaraz had the crowd in the palm of his hand on Tuesday as he fired off 28 winners and never faced a break point, putting on yet another almost pristine performance.
-He will next play either 24-times major winner Novak Djokovic or American fourth seed Taylor Fritz.
+He will next play either 24-time major winner Novak Djokovic or American fourth seed Taylor Fritz.

 Recommended Storieslist of 4 items